The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Best for

-- Short notes with small decorations
+- Short notes with one restrained accent

 - Material tests